 What Causes Non-alcoholic Fatty Liver Disease?

 So then, what causes elevated triglycerides?
 As it turns out, a diet high in carbohydrates, especially a diet high in fructose, has been shown to elevate triglyceride levels, and as a consequence, worsen NAFLD.
-Here's a study which demonstrates the effect of fructose.
+Here’s a study that demonstrates the effect of fructose.

 On average, Americans eat about 75 pounds of fructose per year, mostly in the form of high fructose corn syrup (HFCS).
 HFCS is added to just about every processed food, and it’s in foods that you wouldn’t suspect, including artificial crabmeat, soups, and other supposedly non-sweet foods.

 Study after study has shown that fructose elevates blood pressure, triglyceride levels and increases inflammation in the liver.
 Fructose is metabolized exclusively in the liver, and a diet high in fructose damages the liver and makes it insulin resistant.
-This includes the fructose found natural foods such as fruit and honey.
+This includes fructose found in natural foods such as fruit and honey.

 Here’s a video from an expert on the dangers of fructose: